LLM101n

 erag

 ERAG is an advanced system that combines lexical, semantic, text, and knowledge graph searches with conversation context to provide accurate and contextually relevant responses.
-This tool processes various document types, creates embeddings, builds knowledge graphs, and uses this information to answer user queries intelligently.
-It includes modules for interacting with web content, GitHub repositories, and performing exploratory data analysis using various language models.
+It processes various document types, creates embeddings, builds knowledge graphs, and uses this information to answer user queries intelligently.
+The tool includes modules for interacting with web content, GitHub repositories, and performing exploratory data analysis using various language models.
+It offers a GUI for managing local LLaMA.cpp servers, customizable settings, and advanced search utilities.
+ERAG supports multi-model collaboration, iterative knowledge refinement, automated quality assessment, and structured knowledge format enforcement.
+Users can generate specific knowledge entries, full-size textbooks, or datasets using AI-generated questions and answers.

 For similar tasks